woofiwaffle/Red-BlackTree/README.md

 The program does the following:

-1. Formation of a binary tree of N elements:
+1. Formation of a red-black tree of N elements:

-   a) the user enters the number of elements N of the binary tree, which is automatically filled with random numbers;
+   a) the user enters the number of elements N of the red-black tree, which is automatically filled with random numbers;

    b) the user enters array elements into the console;